chef/automate/components/docs-chef-io/content/automate/ha_configure_aws_credentials.md

 Follow these steps to do so:

-1. Navigate to the AWS console.
+1. Navigate to the **AWS console**.

-1. Select the user profile created and make a note of the access key and secret key of the user.
+1. Select the user profile created and note the user's access key and secret key.

 1. SSH into the bastion host.

-1. Create a directory, `.aws` in *root* folder.
+1. Create a directory, `.aws` in the *root* folder.

-1. Type the command, `touch ~/.aws/credentials`.
+1. Execute the command `touch ~/.aws/credentials`.

 1. Create a file `credentials` in the /root/.aws directory.
 For example, `vi credentials`.